Erik-Gerring/OctoPrint-Buddycam/extras/buddycam.md

 # TODO
 tags:
-- a list
+- camera
-- of tags
+- snapshot
-- that apply
+- rtsp
-- to your plugin
+- ffmpeg
-- (take a look at the existing plugins for what makes sense here)

 # TODO
 # When registering a plugin on plugins.octoprint.org, all screenshots should be uploaded not linked from external sites.